effieguenther/chromeConverter/README.md

 # chromeConverter
-Chrome extension that converts yards to meters and vice versa
+Chrome extension that converts yards to meters on moodfabrics.com